 If you are struggling to repay business debts, then filing for business bankruptcy may be a good option for you.
-Please be aware that there can be serious consequences for filing bankruptcy, which you should carefully consider before taking this option.
-There are also many positives for making your business bankrupt, such as it can give your business a fresh start after clearing all debts.
-This article explains how bankruptcy can affect business owners.
+Please be aware that there can be serious consequences for filing bankruptcy.
+Which you should carefully consider before taking this option.
+There are also many positives for making your business bankrupt.
+For example, it can give your business a fresh start after clearing all debts.
+This article explains everything you need to know about bankruptcy for business owners.

 Company creditors can apply to the courts to prevent you from being a director of a company in the future.
 However, this is only likely if the company failed because of your mismanagement.